 We can calculate the net cash flow from the statement of cash flows with the help of the following equation.

 Net Cash Flow = CFO+CFI+CFF

 This is the net cash a business generates from the core operations of the business.
 CFO includes tax refunds or expenses and changes in working capital.
 CFO includes net profits adjusted with non-cash expenses and incomes and changes in working capital.
 Non-cash expenses are added back to profits, and non-cash revenues are deducted.

 Cash from Investing Activities (CFI)

-This is the net cash generated from sales and purchase of equipment and assets (tangible or intangible) and any other capital expenditure for core operations.
-It also includes the movement of cash due to investments made outside the company like investing in other businesses, stock market, bonds etc.
+This is the net cash generated from sales and purchase of equipment and assets (tangible or intangible) and other capital expenditures for core operations.
+It also includes cash movement due to investments made outside the company like investing in other businesses, stock market, bonds, etc.

 Cash from Financing Activities (CFF)

-This is the net cash generated from the procurement and repayment of short and long-term debt, issuance of equity, purchase / sale of treasury stock, payment of dividend etc.
+This is the net cash generated from the procurement and repayment of short and long-term debt, issuance of equity, purchase/sale of treasury stock, payment of dividends, etc.

 It is to be noted that the net cash flow can be positive as well as negative.
-The best measure of accuracy of net cash flow is it being equal to the changes in cash and cash equivalents.
+The best measure of the accuracy of net cash flow is it is equal to the changes in cash and cash equivalents.
 The latter denotes the difference between opening and closing cash balance.

-We can also calculate net cash flow from balance sheet.
-Net cash flow is the difference between cash balance from balance sheet over two consecutive periods.
+We can also calculate net cash flows from the balance sheet.
+It is the difference between the cash balance from the balance sheet over two consecutive periods.